-Contributors to retirement plans already know the long-term tax advantages of an individual retirement account or 401(k).
+Contributors to retirement plans already know the long-term tax advantages of an IRA or 401(k).
 Taxes are deferred, and in some cases never collected, on money put away for the golden years.

-Now a tax credit will let some savers reap the rewards of their retirement thrift early.
+Some savers can also reap the rewards of their retirement thrift early.

 The retirement savings contributions credit, also called the saver's credit, appears on Form 1040 and Form 1040A tax returns as a way to reward lower-wage earners who sock away retirement money.

 Because the tax break is a credit instead of a deduction, it's a better deal.
 Tax deductions reduce taxable income, but credits come into play after you calculate how much tax you owe, and they reduce your IRS bill dollar for dollar.
 For example, if you owe $500 and you are eligible for a $250 credit, the check you have to write to Uncle Sam is cut in half.

 A filer eligible for the saver's credit could shave as much as $1,000 off his or her tax bill.
 The actual credit amount depends on your income, filing status and just how much you put into retirement plans.